watermint/toolbox/docs/commands/dropbox-file-template-apply.md

 Apply file/folder structure template to the Dropbox path

+Applies a saved file/folder structure template to create directories and files in Dropbox.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: